fancasta/IS3107-Project/README.md

 This is a Docker-based project for IS3107, which includes an Airflow webserver and a MySQL database.

-## Accessing Containers

-To access the containers, you need to have Docker installed on your machine.
-Once you have Docker installed, follow these steps:

-1. Clone this repository to your local machine.
-2. Navigate to the project's root directory.
-3. Run the following command to start the containers:

-`docker-compose up`

-This will start both the MySQL database and the Airflow webserver containers.
-Once the containers are up and running, you can access the Airflow UI by visiting `http://localhost:8080` in your web browser.

-To stop the containers, use the following command:

-`docker-compose down`

 ## Project Structure

 The project consists of two services: